Gnaeus Domitius Corbulo (7 CE? - 67): Roman general, active in the Netherlands and Syria. The emperor Nero forced him to commit suicide.

 When Corbulo returned to Italy, he received triumphal honors, but no new office.
 Perhaps the emperor Claudius suspected the general who had invaded Germania at a moment when he ought to remain quiet.
 Another, kinder, explanation is that Corbulo wanted to stay at home because his daughter Domitia Longina had been born.
 However this may be, in 52/53, Corbulo was governor of Asia, a wealthy province in western Turkey.
 Although this was one of the most honorable positions a senator could occupy, to a man who had commanded four legions, it must have looked like a demotion.

 Claudius died in 54.
 His stepson Nero succeeded him and immediately sent Corbulo to the east, where a major crisis was looming.
 In 52, the Parthian king Vologases invaded Armenia, occupied its capitals Artaxata and Tigranocerta, and made his younger brother Tiridates king of Armenia.note[Tacitus, Annals 12.50.]
 This was a breach of a treaty that the Parthian king Phraates IV had concluded with the Roman emperor Augustus in 20 BCE: the Romans were allowed to appoint the Armenian king.
 We do not know Corbulo's official position; but since Cappadocia, the region where he was staying, was technically part of Syria (usually ruled by a procurator) and we find him as an independent commander, he must have been something like "general in Cappadocia", not "governor of Cappadocia".

-When Corbulo returned to Cappadocia, he learned that governor Ummidius of Syria had died,note[Tacitus, Annals 14.26.] and that he was to succeed him.
-This was a very prestigious appointment, a worthy reward for a general who had been spectacularly successful.
+When Corbulo returned from Armenia, he learned that governor Ummidius of Syria had died,note[Tacitus, Annals 14.26.] and that he was to succeed him.
+This was a very prestigious appointment, a worthy reward for a general who had in 58 and 59 been spectacularly successful.
 Syria was not only a wealthy province, but also a large one, with the two annexes Cappadocia and Judaea ruled by procurators.
-Corbulo arrived in his new province in 60.
+Corbulo arrived in Antioch, the capital of his new province, in 60.

-The Roman plan seems to have been a dual operation.
-In case the Parthians invaded Armenia, one army was to move from Cappadocia along a northerly road into Armenia (similar to the attack in 58).
-This would lure the Parthian army to the north, opening the road for a second Roman army, which was to move from Syria along a southerly road towards the Tigris (similar to the attack in 59).
+The Romans had expected this and had a plan.
+If the Parthians would invade Armenia, one army was to move from Cappadocia along a northerly road into Armenia (similar to the attack in 58).
+This would lure the Parthian army to the north, opening the road for a second Roman army, which was to move from Syria along a southerly road towards the Upper Tigris.
 If everything went according to plan, the Parthian army would be caught between two Roman forces and could be destroyed.

-Before the armies came to blows, a treaty was concluded.
+An armistice was agreed upon.
 The Roman negotiator was an Egyptian Jew named Tiberius Julius Alexander.note[Tacitus, Annals 15.28.]
 The Parthians conceded that in the future, the king of Armenia had to be appointed by the Roman emperor, and the Romans declared that they did not wish to prolong the war.
 The two parties agreed that Tiridates laid down his crown and was to go to Rome, where he would receive the object again from Nero.note[Tacitus, Annals 15.28-30.]

 Return to Rome